Article Read Time

 to gain access to files.

-Biometrics, like your face, thumbprint, and eyes, are some of the most secure 00:02:55:29 – methods of MFA because they are entirely unique to each individual.
+5. Biometrics, such as facial recognition, fingerprints, and iris scans, are among the most secure methods of MFA because they are unique to each individual.

-Ensure that all file-sharing applications and systems are regularly updated with the latest security patches.
+6. Update.
+To ensure that all secure file sharing applications and systems are regularly updated with the latest security patches.
 This helps protect against known vulnerabilities and exploits.
-Whenever a program gives you the option, you should toggle on automatic updates to guarantee that you always have the most current defenses equipped.
+Whenever a program offers the option, you should enable automatic updates to ensure that you always have the most current defenses in place.

 allowing you to respond promptly to potential security breaches.